SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Emergence of Semantic Representations

 \subsection{Semantic Discriminability and Downstream Transferability}

 The previous analysis revealed that in the adapted \ours{} feature space, semantic information is predominantly encoded.
-This raises a natural follow-up question: \textit{to what extent is semantic information already encoded in the original, frozen \sam{} features, and how easily can it be accessed for downstream tasks?}
+This raises a natural follow-up question: \textit{to what extent this semantic information was already encoded in the original, frozen \sam{} features, and how easily can it be accessed for downstream tasks?}

 To investigate this, we present a two-fold analysis in \cref{fig:probing}, comparing two models: \textit{i)} frozen \sam{}, and \textit{ii)} our \ours{} trained on folds $1, 2, 3$ of COCO-20$^i$.
 We conduct two experiments on fold $0$, \ie on \textit{unseen} classes for our model: \begin{enumerate}[noitemsep,topsep=2pt,leftmargin=*] \item \textbf{Linear probing}: following standard practice in representation learning \cite{he2020momentum, oquab2023dinov2, caron2021emerging}, we conduct a linear probing experiment to assess semantic discriminability in the two feature spaces.
 We extract features from both models and train a pixel-level \textbf{linear} classifier on the training set of COCO-20$^i$ fold 0.
 Note that both models are frozen and only a single linear layer is trained for the task of semantic segmentation.
 Evaluation is performed on the corresponding validation set.
 A high mean Intersection-over-Union (mIoU) indicates that semantic signals are present in the feature space and can be recovered by a simple linear projection. \item \textbf{Few-Shot Segmentation}: on the same COCO-20$^i$ fold, we test the performance of frozen \sam{} and \ours{} on unseen classes in the downstream task of few-shot segmentation. \end{enumerate}